yoshida-lab/XenonPy/docs/source/installation.rst

 Conda_ is an open source package management system and environment management system that runs on Windows, macOS and Linux.
 Conda easily creates, saves, loads and switches between environments on your local computer.

-XenonPy have 3 peer dependencies, which are PyTorch, pymatgen and rdkit_.
+XenonPy has 3 peer dependencies, which are PyTorch, pymatgen and rdkit_.
 Before you install XenonPy, you have to install them.
 The easiest way to install all 3 packages is to use Conda_.
 The following official tutorials will guide you through a successful installation.

 PyTorch: https://pytorch.org/get-started/locally/